 Disputing the valuation of your property

-To enquire about valuations set by the Valuer-General’s Office or to make an objection to your property valuation, please contact the State Valuation Office:
+To enquire about valuations set by the Office of the Valuer-General:

 Charges if you are not connected to the sewerage network

 If your property can be connected to our sewerage network, you are billed a rating on abuttal charge.
 This is regardless of whether you use this service or not.